-Blister packaging systems are often used as a primary barrier to the ingress of moisture into moisture sensitive products such as those used in the pharmaceutical industry.
-These blister packaging systems often show substantial differences in barrier properties to the unformed polymer film due to localised defects/stresses in the polymer material as a result of the forming process.
-Their diffusion and permeability performance can be studied in great detail using the DVS method.
+Blister packaging systems are often used as the primary barrier against vapor and liquids in moisture-sensitive products such as those used in the pharmaceutical industry.
+These blister packaging systems often show substantial differences in barrier properties to the unformed polymer film due to localized defects/stresses in the polymer material as a result of the forming process.
+Their diffusion and permeability performance can be studied, measured, and evaluated in detail using the DVS method.

 Application Note 12: Absolute Measurement of Moisture Diffusion into Blister Packaging Systems | Request a copy

-The measurement of diffusion and permeation of vapours and liquids through real packaging devices is important for the development of both pharmaceutical and food packaging solutions.
-Typical requirements of these packaging systems are that the ingress and/or loss of moisture over long storage periods must be kept to a minimum in order to prolong the shelf life of the product.
+Analyzing the diffusion and permeation of moisture through real packaging devices is crucial for the development of food packaging solutions.
+Typical requirements for food packaging systems state that the loss of moisture over long storage periods must be kept to a minimum to prolong the shelf life of the product.
 The DVS technique can be used to rapidly assess the kinetics of moisture loss to predict material stability.

-The microelectronics industry of the 21st century is under relentlessly increasing pressure to produce devices that are smaller, more powerful, more reliable and cheaper to manufacture.
-One key feature of many devices is the packaging system used to protect the device from physical damage and from environmental degradation of performance.
-Whereas hermetically sealed packages are the preferred solution for high-cost, high reliability applications such as avionics and defense, a more cost effective solution is required for consumer and industrial applications.
-The most common packaging solution used today is to encapsulate the device and the interconnection system in a thermosettable polymer resin.
-These can be studied at high temperatures and humidities using the DVS.
+The microelectronics industry continues to create devices that are more powerful, reliable, and economical.
+A key feature in many devices is the packaging system used to protect the device from physical damage and environmental degradation.
+Hermetically sealed packages are the preferred solution for high-cost, high-reliability applications such as avionics and defense.
+A more cost-effective solution is required for consumer and industrial applications.
+The common packaging solution used today is to encapsulate the device and interconnection system in a thermosettable polymer resin.
+These can be studied at high temperatures and humidity using the DVS.

 Application Note 31: Measurement of Moisture Ingress in Microelectronics Device Packaging | Request a copy

-Moisture diffusion in thin polymer films is of interest to a variety of different industrial sectors including packaging materials and membrane technologies.
-The method used to calculate the diffusion constants for the thin films utilises diffusion equations first employed by Crank and Park.
-A thin film sample is suspended in the DVS and the sorption kinetics for a series of steps in humidity are recorded in the usual manner.
+Moisture diffusion in thin polymer films is imperative to packaging materials and membrane technologies.
+The diffusion equations that are used to calculate diffusion constants for thin films were first employed by Crank and Park.
+A thin film sample suspends in the DVS and the sorption kinetics for a series of steps in humidity are recorded in the usual manner.
 Dynamic Vapor Sorption (DVS) is a valuable technique when measuring isotherms in polymers.

 Application Note 30: Calculation of Diffusion Constants in Thin Polymer Films using DVS | Request a copy